dougeby/IntuneDocs/InTuneDocs/EndUser/company-portal-frequently-asked-questions.md

 ---

-# About the Company Portal

-## What is the Company Portal and what can you do with it?
+# What is the Company Portal?

 The Company Portal gives you access to the data and apps of your company or school.
 You can get the Company Portal two different ways:

 - By installing the Company Portal app on your device.
 You typically get the Company Portal app by going to the app store on your device, but your IT admin can also install the Company Portal app for you.
 - By going to the [Company Portal website](http://portal.manage.microsoft.com) that your IT administrator set up.

+## What's the difference between the app and the website?

 There are a few minor differences between the Company Portal app and the Company Portal website, but you can do most of the same tasks on both.
-Following are some tasks you can do:
+Some tasks you can do are:

-- Enroll your devices
+- Enroll your devices into management
 - See the status of your devices
-- Download apps that your company or school makes available to you
+- Download recommended and required apps for your organization
 - Rename your device
-- Reset your PIN or password
+- Reset your device's  PIN or password
 - Contact your IT department for help

 To see what you can do by using the Company Portal website versus what you can do by using the Company Portal app on your device, choose one of the following links: